 Remember, though, that if you plan on growing Tokyo Bekana to the true or baby leaf stage, you will need less seed.

-Once the seeds are spread, we mist them once more with the spray bottle.
+Once the seeds are spread, we mist them again with the spray bottle.
 This wets the seeds and helps push the seeds into the soil, making better seed-to-soil contact.

-This is especially true when using the domed method as there is no weight pushing the seeds down into the planting media - whether it be soil or grow mats.
+This is especially true when using the domed method, as no weight pushes the seeds down into the planting media – whether soil or grow mats.

 Blackout Period for Tokyo Bekana Microgreens